 It was after a still photography class in university and a life-changing trip to Australia that I discovered a passion for photography.
 I have found that photography and travel are made for each other.
-I enjoy processing photos with HDR and believe that post-production is now a vital, difficult-to-master step of the artistic process.
+I enjoy processing photos with HDR and believe that post-production is now a vital step of the artistic process.
 Every now and then, I'll exhibit at art shows or local markets.

 All around the world.

 Some fun events I've photographed over the years.

 Need a new background for your computer or mobile device?